hero97/ProgrammingAssignment2/README.md

 Computing the inverse of a square matrix can be done with the solve function in R. For example, if X is a square invertible matrix, then solve(X) returns its inverse.

 For this assignment, assume that the matrix supplied is always invertible.

-In order to complete this assignment, you must do the following:

-Fork the GitHub repository containing the stub R files at https://github.com/rdpeng/ProgrammingAssignment2 to create a copy under your own account.
-Clone your forked GitHub repository to your computer so that you can edit the files locally on your own machine.
-Edit the R file contained in the git repository and place your solution in that file (please do not rename the file).
-Commit your completed R file into YOUR git repository and push your git branch to the GitHub repository under your account.
-Submit to Coursera the URL to your GitHub repository that contains the completed R code for the assignment.